Kvadratinho/mars-avatar-project/README.md

 ## Contact

-Questions, comments, constructive criticism, and collaboration proposals are welcome.
+Constructive feedback, collaboration proposals, and technical discussions are welcome.

-Thank you for your interest in the Mars Avatar Project.
+If you are interested in autonomous robotics, AI for space exploration, or future Mars missions, feel free to get in touch.